-Official Withdrawal from Course(s)
+Official Withdrawal from the Semester

-When a student finds it necessary to withdraw from a course(s), he or she must complete and file the Drop/Add Form with Student Services Central by the withdrawal deadline stipulated in the Academic Calendar.
-A student who officially withdraws from a course(s) by the end of the twelfth (12th) week or its equivalent, will receive a grade of W.
+When a student finds it necessary to withdraw from all courses (including developmental) during a semester, he or she must submit an Add/Drop form with an Official Withdrawal from College Form with the appropriate signatures by the end of the 12th week or its equivalent (see Academic Calendar).
+A student who officially withdraws from the semester between the 4th and 12th week or its equivalent will have the course(s) appear on his/her transcript with a grade of W.